 Actual or perceived conflicts of interest for directors and employees of FirstCape group companies can arise from any competing interests.
-For example, directors and employees of FirstCape group companies may be members of BNZ KiwiSaver from time to time.

 Directors and Investment Review Committee members are required to disclose conflicts of interest and there are processes for recording and managing these conflicts.